The problem with cranking out travel posts when you’re an expat is that you’re too busy actually going to the places you love to write about them.

 I always admired Nicholas Berggruen, the billionaire who – until he bought a house in Silicon Valley – lived in hotels.

-So, we booked a long-term stay suite (cheap on the weekends when business travelers leave) at the B-Aparthotel in the diplomatic quarter in Den Haag.
+So, we booked a long-term stay suite (cheap on the weekends when business travelers leave) at the B-Aparthotel Kennedy in the diplomatic quarter in Den Haag.
 We chose it because it’s close to both the center city and to the beach.

 But you never know what you’re going to get.
 Let’s just cut to the chase: We opened the door to paradise.